People and landscapes are sensitive to global climate changes over tens of thousands of years

 - Green Arabia with the Palaeodeserts team and including Dr Julien Louys, Professor Rainer Grün, and Dr Mathieu Duval

-- Reconstructing the landscapes of the ancient Mithaka peoples in Queensland Channel Country: Dr Justine Kemp, Professor Jon Olley, Mr Justin Stout, Prof. Peter Hiscock.
+- Flood and drought history of the last 10,000 yrs in Queensland’s Channel Country: Dr Justine Kemp, Professor Jon Olley, Dr Justin Stout, Prof. Peter Hiscock.

 2017-2021 ARC Future Fellowship $652,000